cnr-isti-vclab/ReviewerNet/README.md

 > *tested browsers: Chrome, Firefox, Safari*

 ## Papers&Authors
 Mouse events that change the visualization are associated both to authors and papers.
+It is also possible to **remove authors and papers from the visualization** simply by double-click on their names in the *Conflicting Authors* and *Area Paper* list (doesn't really remove any author but can change the vizualization of authors conflicting with him/her).
+Read the toolbox section to find out how to remove authors.

 ### The paper graph
 * x-constrained by year of pubblication;